frederic-perez/AmE-dictionary/data/dictionary.md

 __defanging__ _n_
 __default<sup>1</sup>__ _n_
 __default<sup>2</sup>__ _v_ :six::hammer: _The Solar Energy company defaulted._
-__defect__ _v intr_ :nine::m: __1__ To disown allegiance to one’s country and take up residence in another: _a Soviet citizen who defected to Israel._ _He defected to Canada with the help of the CIA._ To desert one’s country, cause, allegiance, etc, esp in order to join the opposing forces. _A Soviet grandmaster had defected to the West._ _Syn_ desert, go over to the enemy, change sides/loyalties/allegiances, turn traitor
+__defect__ _vi_ :nine::m: __1__ To disown allegiance to one’s country and take up residence in another: _a Soviet citizen who defected to Israel._ _He defected to Canada with the help of the CIA._ To desert one’s country, cause, allegiance, etc, esp in order to join the opposing forces. _A Soviet grandmaster had defected to the West._ _Syn_ desert, go over to the enemy, change sides/loyalties/allegiances, turn traitor
 __defection__ _n_ :nine::m: Withdrawing support or help despite allegiance or responsibility. _Syn_ desertion, abandonment _Booing over Heyward’s defection._
 __defective__ _adj_
 __defector__ _n_ :four::hammer: _Army defectors._